You will never know your limits unless you push yourself to the maximum.

 - Talk it out

 Sometimes you feel so stressed that you just want to vent it out.
 Same applies to exam stress.
 I suggest at times like these, go talk it out with someone you are comfortable with.
 It could be your parents, friends or even teachers.
 There are many schools and colleges which have their own counselling staff on board – they can help you better.
+You can also get help by taking online therapy.
 It’s always better to vent all the stress out instead of building it, which can lead to various other problems.

 When everything seems to be going against you, remember that the airplane take off against the wind, not with it.